Legal Information v. Legal Advice

 It's important to know the difference between legal advice and legal information.
 You might obtain general legal information at a legal clinic or in a pamphlet available through the State Bar or various self-help centers through the state.
 That information might help you decide the next step you should take to fix your legal problem.

-Only Arizona lawyers can give you legal advice.
+Only lawyers can give you legal advice.
 When you hire a lawyer, you will receive advice specific to your problem.
 Confirm someone is a lawyer authorized to practice in Arizona, click here.